Nnamdi Azikiwe: Youth: education and background

 Azikiwe attended Storer College's two-year preparatory school in Harpers Ferry, West Virginia.
 To fund his living expenses and tuition, he worked a number of menial jobs before enrolling in Howard University in Washington, D.C. in 1927 to obtain a bachelor's degree in political science.
 In 1929, he transferred from Howard University to Lincoln University to complete his undergraduate studies and graduated in 1930 with a BA in political science.
 Azikwe took courses with Alain Locke.
 Azikiwe was a member of Phi Beta Sigma.
-He then enrolled at Lincoln University in Pennsylvania and in the University of Pennsylvania simultaneously in 1930, receiving a master's degree in religion from Lincoln University and a master's degree in anthropology from the University of Pennsylvania in 1932.
+He then enrolled at Lincoln University in Pennsylvania and in the University of Pennsylvania simultaneously in 1930, receiving a master's degree in religion and philosophy from Lincoln University in 1932 and a master's degree in anthropology from the University of Pennsylvania in 1933.
 Azikiwe became a graduate-student instructor in the history and political-science departments at Lincoln University, where he created a course in African history.
 He was a candidate for a doctoral degree at Columbia University before returning to Nigeria in 1934.
 Azikiwe's doctoral research focused on Liberia in world politics, and his research paper was published by A. H. Stockwell in 1934.
 During his time in America, he was a columnist for the Baltimore Afro-American, Philadelphia Tribune and the Associated Negro Press.
 Azikiwe was influenced by the ideals of the African-American press, Garveyism and pan-Africanism.